Building Act 2004

 You could also call this:

-“The council must give you a special note if you need permission before you can start building.”
+"Council must give you a certificate if you need special permission for your building work"

-If the council thinks you need a resource consent for your building work, they will give you a special certificate.
-This certificate will tell you that you can’t start building until you get the resource consent.
-Or, it might say you can only do some of the building work until you get the consent.
+If a territorial authority thinks you need a resource consent under the Resource Management Act 1991 for your building work, they must issue a certificate.
+This certificate will say if you can start building work before you get the resource consent.
+The territorial authority will decide if you can start building or if you have to wait.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 38: Territorial authority must give copy of project information memorandum in certain circumstances
+38: Territorial authority must give copy of project information memorandum in certain circumstances, or

 Building work—Project information memoranda and building consents: Project information memoranda